 First, ask your manager why.

-There might be other valid reasons, like the company isn’t performing as well, the economy is in recession, etc. too.
+There might be other valid reasons, like the company isn’t performing as well, there were recent budget cuts, the economy is in recession, etc. too.

 All are valid points.